Best Leveraged ETF Areas of Last Week

 As rates dived last week, growth stocks gained.
 FANG stocks were heavily beaten-down last year but bucked the losing trend to start 2023 as these perform better in a low-rate environment.

 The underlying S&P 500 High Beta Index selects 100 securities from the S&P 500 Index that have the highest sensitivity to beta over the past 12 months.
-The recent uptick in the risk-on sentiments favored the high beta investing.
+The recent uptick in the risk-on sentiments favored high-beta investing.

 Want key ETF info delivered straight to your inbox?